 Everything You Need to Know About Sun, SPF and UVA/UVB

 As summer winds down and the hottest month of the year hits New York, I thought I’d write a Sunscreen 101 post covering some common misconceptions about sun damage, the best sunscreen formulations and the best products out on the market.

-1 | What are UVA vs. UVB rays?
+What are UVA vs. UVB rays?

 Of the two, UVA is more damaging long term as it penetrates deep into the dermis of the skin.
 Prolonged UVA exposure causes premature skin aging, wrinkling and even suppression of the immune system.
 Studies have shown that UVA rays can DNA damage to skin cells over time and increase the risk of malignant melanoma.

 Meanwhile, on a day to day basis most people are concerned with UVB rays, which burn the topical layer of the skin and cause immediate burns and redness.
 Continued topical damage to the skin from UVB rays causes skin cancer.

-2 | What does the SPF number mean?
+What do SPF number mean?